 A big believer in playtime, Paper June also sells non-electronic toys, free from screens and blinking lights, that help stimulate brain development and imagination (and are super fun to play with, too!).

-You can shop Paper June products at Ethan and Anna’s boutique and online.
+You can shop Paper June products in the NOTO Arts District next to Wheel Barrel.
 Be sure to follow us on Facebook and Instagram to learn about the latest items on our shelves!